A mixed precision Jacobi SVD algorithm: Jacobi SVD method for symmetric eigenvalue problem

 \section{Jacobi SVD method for symmetric eigenvalue problem}

 We consider the symmetric eigenvalue problem

 where \(A\) is a given Hermitian matrix and $\Lambda$ is a diagonal matrix with eigenvalues \(\lambda_1\), \(\dots\), \(\lambda_n\).
-It is possible to use, for instance, QR algorithm to compute an approximate spectral decomposition in a lower precision, and then use Jacobi algorithm to refine the solution in the working precision.
+It is possible to use, for instance, the QR algorithm to compute an approximate spectral decomposition in lower precision, and then use the Jacobi algorithm to refine the solution in working precision.
 This mixed precision approach, which is essentially a Jacobi algorithm, is preferred when high relative accuracy of the spectrum is of interest.
 However, since two-sided Jacobi eigenvalue algorithm has very low efficiency, we consider applying the one-sided Jacobi SVD algorithm in the refinement stage.

 Suppose that the SVD of \(A\) is \(A=U\Sigma V\herm\).
 A simple case is that \(A\) is either positive semidefinite or negative semidefinite.
-In this case we can treat \(A=U\Sigma U\herm\) as the spectral decomposition of \(A\), so that the output from the one-sided Jacobi SVD algorithm can be directly used.
+In this case \(\Lambda=U\herm AU\) is diagonal, so that the output from the one-sided Jacobi SVD algorithm can be directly used.
 Complication occurs when \(A\) is indefinite.
 Let \(\sigma_1>\sigma_2>\dotsb>\sigma_m\) be the distinct singular values of \(A\) without counting multiplicity.
 Then we have

-where the size of each diagonal block \(\tilde A_i\) is the multiplicity of the singular value \(\sigma_i\), so that \(\sigma_i\) and \(-\sigma_i\) can both be eigenvalues of \(A\).
+where the size of each diagonal block \(\tilde A_i\) is the multiplicity of the singular value \(\sigma_i\), so that both \(\sigma_i\) and \(-\sigma_i\) can possibly be eigenvalues of \(A\).
 We can identify the size of these diagonal blocks by computing the gap of consecutive singular values---if two singular values are really close, they are regarded as the same.
-Then each diagonal block is further diagonalized through a usual symmetric eigensolver in the working precision.
+Then each diagonal block is further diagonalized through a usual symmetric eigensolver in working precision.
 This step is expected to be modestly cheap unless \(A^2\) has some eigenvalues with very high multiplicity.
 Finally, as a postprocessing step, the eigenvalues of \(A\) are sorted in ascending order to match the output format of a usual symmetric eigensolver.

-We implement the mixed precision Jacobi eigenvalue algorithm (i.e., Algorithm~\ref{alg:jacobi-eigen}) based on LAPACK subroutines \texttt{xSYEV} and \texttt{xGEJSV}.
+We implement the mixed precision one-sided Jacobi eigenvalue algorithm (i.e., Algorithm~\ref{alg:jacobi-eigen}) based on LAPACK subroutines \texttt{xSYEVD} and \texttt{XGEJSV}.
 Then test matrices with parameters \(\texttt{MODE}_\Sigma=4\), \(\kappa(B)=10^{16}\) and \(\kappa(D)=1\), i.e. \(A=B\), are used to compare Algorithm~\ref{alg:jacobi-eigen} with the QR algorithm in terms of accuracy.